maz-kar/CrypticGecko/README.md

 distanceFromBottom = 52,000 - 50,000 = 2,000 off the bottom.
 Also the maximum distance between the bottom and top is: 10,000 2,000 / 10,000 = 20% Then we know that this specific dataPoint must be 20% off of the bottom of our screen.
+For width we needed to know the width of the screen for the x position by geometry.size.width For yPosition we need to know the height of the screen by geometry.size.height.

+Then we can addline by path.addLine for x and y points.
+Remember as (0,0) coordinate is on top left in iPhone, therefore it is reversed for exp. if 0,0 is on top left, 1000, 1000 will be in the bottom.
+Showing this for line charts seems inaccurate data.
+Therefore, we need to flip it.

+We also need to change the color of the line dynamically green (+) or red (-).
+For this purpose we need to subtract the last data point from the first one.
+If the number is > 0 color.green : color.red.